Transgender means that a person’s sex does not correspond to how he or she feels or behaves.

 Many transgender people do not like their body.
 This means that they find sexuality a difficult subject.
 This may change after treatment with hormones or an operation.
 Transgender people will then usually be more satisfied with their body.

 Hormones have a great impact on sexual desire.
 Some people have a higher sexual desire and others have a lower one.
 Male hormones usually increase sexual desire and female hormones reduce desire.
-An operation may increase sexual desire again.

 Protection against STIs and HIV